bryantwang1/tic-tac-toe/README.md

 * _The program can hold two players assigned X or O.
 Input: N/A
 Output: player1, player2_
-* _The program allows players to click a space to insert an X or an O.
+* _The program allows players to click a space to insert an X.
 Input: empty space is clicked
 Output: formerly empty space is marked with X_
 * _The program can track which player's turn it is.
 Input: player1's turn
 Output: player2's turn property reads false_
+* _The program will insert an X or an O depending on which player clicked.
+Input: empty space is clicked by player2
+Output: formerly empty space is marked with O_
 * _The program can tell when 3 spaces in a row contain the same symbol.
 Input: 3 spaces in a row contain X
 Output: player1 wins!_